Has the Mount Etna eruption got you wondering, are there any volcanoes in the UK? You may be surprised by the answer

 Britain may not be in the Ring of Fire, but things were quite different around 60 million years ago.
 Today, remnants of huge volcanoes dot the landscape.
 You may be surprised to find that you've already hiked up some of them.

-Read on to discover seven of Britain's most incredible extinct volcanoes, from Snowdon and Ben Nevis to the Isle of Skye's Black Cuillin.
+Read on to discover seven of Britain's most incredible extinct volcanoes, from Yr Wyddfa (Snowdon) and Ben Nevis to the Isle of Skye's Black Cuillin.

 Climbing a winter mountain

-Hikers make their way to the summit of Snowdon, once an active volcano/Credit: Getty
+Hikers make their way to the summit of Yr Wyddfa (Snowdon), once an active volcano/Credit: Getty

 What is a volcano?

-A volcano is created when there is a rupture in the surface of the planet, which causes volcanic ash, hot lava, volcanic ash, and natural gases to escape from the opening in the magma chamber and through the Earth's crust.
+A volcano is created when there is a rupture in the surface of the planet, which causes volcanic ash, hot lava and natural gases to escape from the opening in the magma chamber and through the Earth's crust.
 This crust is made up of rigid tectonic plates that lay on top of a hotter, softer layer in the mantle.

-Many of the UK's mountainous areas, such as the Lake District were formed through volcanic activity more than 300 million years ago.
-When magma reaches the surface of the Earth it is called lava, which when it cools forms rock.
+Many of the UK's mountainous areas, such as the Lake District, were formed through volcanic activity more than 300 million years ago.
+When magma reaches the surface of the Earth it is called lava – when lava cools it forms rock.

 Cuillin Hills, Isle of Skye

-The highest mountain in the Cuillin Range is Sgurr Alasdair 992 m/Credit: Getty
+The highest mountain in the Cuillin Range is Sgurr Alasdair at 992m/Credit: Getty

-The Cuillin Hills on Skye are considered by many to be the most dramatic mountains in the UK.
+The Cuillin Hills on the Isle of Skye in Scotland are considered by many to be the most dramatic mountains in the UK.
 If they look fearsome now, imagine what they must have been like at the height of their lava-spewing life in the early Paleogene era, around 65 million years ago.
 The Black Cuillin Mountain itself is a particularly awe-inducing sight, making it the most impressive former volcano on these islands.

 Experience the Cuillin Range from the air/Credit: The Great Outdoors